The Complete Guide to Performance Exhaust Upgrades

-Here we’ve set out to answer some of the most common questions surrounding the wonderful world of sports exhausts to help you understand the true performance benefits.
+Here we’ve set out to answer some of the most common questions surrounding the wonderful world of performance exhausts, to help you understand the true performance benefits.

 What is a performance exhaust and why do I want one?

-Put in the simplest possible terms, a performance exhaust system replaces some or all your car’s original exhaust system with improved pipework, silencers, and the like.
+Put in the simplest possible terms, a performance exhaust system replaces some or all of your car’s original exhaust system with improved pipework, silencers and finishing tips.

 It will also have been designed for the original power output of the engine.
 It’s probably perfectly adequate for that power level, but once you start tuning the car it can become a limitation.